larafale/mangopay/README.md

 * wallet

-Create wallet for a user
+Create wallet for a user:

 ```js
     mango.wallet.create({